 The lumber to complete the outside of the top and bottom of the sections is provided.
 The picture below shows two different arcs that have been bent for a curved deck.
 The top 2x that caps the railing is not provided and must be installed on site.

-The finished results of installing this Mountain Laurel Handrail curved railing system are clear as these pictures speak to their beauty.
+The finished results of installing Mountain Laurel Handrail’s curved railing systems are clear as these pictures speak to their beauty.